zendframework/zf2-documentation/docs/languages/fr/user-guide/routing-and-controllers.rst

 |               | then delete it.                                            |
 +---------------+------------------------------------------------------------+

-Before we set up our ﬁles, it’s important to understand how the framework expects the pages to be organised.
+Before we set up our files, it’s important to understand how the framework expects the pages to be organised.
 Each page of the application is known as an *action* and actions are grouped into *controllers* within *modules*.
 Hence, you would generally group related actions into a controller; for instance, a news